angular/components/guides/creating-a-custom-form-field-control.md

 various methods and properties declared by the interface we just implemented.
 To learn more about the `MatFormFieldControl` interface, see the
 [form field API documentation](https://material.angular.io/components/form-field/api).
-(Unfortunately generated API docs are not available yet, but we'll go through the methods and properties in this guide.)

 ### Implementing the methods and properties of MatFormFieldControl